-The chances of getting into the best-known colleges seems to decrease every year, but we can help find a school that will be a great match for you – whether you’re a straight-A, B, or C student.
+The chances of getting into the best-known colleges seem to decrease every year, but we can help find a school that will be a great match for you – whether you’re a straight-A, B, or C student.
 Eric Endlich, Ph.D. founded TCC to improve access to college for everyone, including students with learning differences, ADHD, autism, or emotional challenges.
-Dr. Endlich is an experienced psychologist and professional writer as well as college admissions consultant, with an undergraduate degree in English from U.C.
+Dr. Endlich is a licensed psychologist and professional writer as well as college admissions consultant, with an undergraduate degree in English from U.C.
 Berkeley and graduate degrees in psychology from NYU and BU.
 He has completed a certificate program in independent educational consulting from UCI.
-He is affiliated with the New England Association of College Admissions Counselors, Association on Higher Education and Disability, College Autism Network, American Psychological Association, and Independent Educational Consultants Association (IECA), and is committed to IECA’s Standards of Excellence and Principles of Good Practice, as well as the Ethical Principles/Code of Conduct of the American Psychological Association
+He is affiliated with the Higher Education Consultants Association (HECA), National Association for College Admissions Counseling (NACAC), New England Association for College Admissions Counseling, Association on Higher Education and Disability, College Autism Network, American Psychological Association (APA), Massachusetts Psychological Association, and Independent Educational Consultants Association (IECA), and is committed to IECA’s Standards of Excellence and Principles of Good Practice, HECA’s Standards and Ethics, NACAC’s Code of Ethics and Professional Practices, and APA’s Ethical Principles/Code of Conduct.

 Watch the new video introduction on our Services page!